ARE YOU OCEAN LITERATE ?

 3. The European Atlas of the Seas which is an easy and fun way for professionals, students and anyone interested to learn more about Europe's seas and coasts, their environment, related human activities and European policies.
 It was developed to raise awareness of Europe's oceans and seas, in the context of the EU's integrated maritime policy.

-Another project under development (subject to funding/sponsorship) is the Miss Ocean literacy tour for 2019 (target) that focuses on ocean issues - working with Mister Ocean in tandem to promote knowledge of our seas and marine life with Android and iOS games as free downloads and if backing is sufficient a 3D virtual reality underwater experience.
+A project that was under development in 2019 (subject to funding/sponsorship) was the Miss Ocean literacy tour (target) that would have focused on ocean issues - working with Mister Ocean in tandem to promote knowledge of our seas and marine life with Android and iOS games as free downloads and if backing was sufficient, a 3D virtual reality underwater experience.
+It never came to pass.

 LINKS & REFERENCE